 Of course production studies enables us to attend to this form of filmmaking labour as well as completed and theatrically released finished 'texts', providing some insights into the question of why some filmmakers are absent from the historical record, whether they disappeared from it, are hidden within it, or were never included in the first place.
 If, as it has been mostly the case, our primary record of filmmaking and film labour is the theatrical release, then vast amounts of filmmaking labour is excluded from film history.
 That includes both unmade films that linger at the state of treatment, unfinished screenplays, unfinished films or even finished films without an audience.
 As Natalie Wreyford has written of the screenwriter's work: 'most screenplays are never fully realized as films.
 This means that a significant percentage of many screenwriters’ work is never seen by more than a handful of people’.
 This experience of filmmaking labour that is only seen or known by 'a handful of people' is a feature of all aspects of film production, and was one of the impetuses for setting up the BECTU History Project.
 From script-editing and initial production planning to the acting, lighting, costuming, and directing of a scene left ‘on the cutting room floor’ in edit, most of the history of filmmaking is not reflected in the finished, released film.
 These bits of unseen filmmaking raise larger questions of absence regarding who counts as a filmmaker.
 As Wreyford goes on to ask: ‘What then of those who don’t even make it into the identifiable pool of workers known as screenwriters?
 How is it possible to critically examine those who are not even present?’
 Whether it is the writer who was employed by a studio but whose scripts were never produced or the script fixer without a credit or the wife of a famous director who effectively acted as a producer without recognition, much film history is always already absent if we only focus on the completed film text and its credits as the evidence of filmmaking labour.
 Early and silent film historians have known this for some time.
-We would argue that studies of contemporary cinema should follow their lead, searching out the hidden, lost, and seemingly minor parts of film history.

-Clearly Asante and Buffini are highly 'present', which is what initially took us to them.
-But even in speaking about authoritative career histories there are resonant lapses of presence – often highly politically charged lapses - threaded through the narratives of public accomplishments and attained goals.
+Even though Asante and Buffini are highly 'present', which is what initially took us to them, in speaking about their authoritative career histories, resonant lapses of presence – often highly politically charged lapses – are threaded through theor narratives of public accomplishments and attained goals.
 Women filmmakers in particular can have long periods in between film productions or do work on a film that is taken over by a male filmmaker or write scripts that are optioned and not made.
 As Shelley Cobb argues elsewhere: ‘just writing about the films women filmmakers do make leaves out whole portions of women’s film history.
 A history that is the continuing fact of women’s filmmaking…there are women’s films throughout film history that have never been made.
 And these unmade films also have a history’.
+As such, we argue that feminist studies of contemporary cinema should follow early women’s film historians lead, and search out the hidden, the lost, and the seemingly minor in order to rewrite and remake film history.